CoMoSpeech: One-Step Speech and Singing Voice Synthesis via Consistency Model: Experiments

 \subsubsection{Evaluation Metrics}

 we conduct both objective and subjective evaluations to measure the sample quality (MOS \& FD) and the model inference speed (RTF \& NFE): \begin{itemize}

-\item MOS (mean opinion score) \citep{chu2006objective} is used to measure the perceived quality of the synthesized audio, which is obtained by presenting 10 listeners with the test set and asking them to rate the quality of the synthesized audio on a scale of 1 to 5. \item FD (frechet distance)\footnote{https://github.com/haoheliu/audioldm\_eval} is similar to the frechet inception distance \citep{heusel2017gans} in image generation.
-We use frechet distance \citep{liu2023audioldm} in audio to measure the similarity between generated samples and target samples utilizing the large-scale pretrained audio neural networks PANNs \citep{kong2020panns}. \item RTF (real-time factor) determines how quickly the system can synthesize audio in real-time applications.
-It is defined as the ratio between the total time a speech system takes to synthesize a given amount of audio and the duration of that audio. \item
+\item MOS (mean opinion score) \cite{chu2006objective} is used to measure the perceived quality of the synthesized audio, which is obtained by presenting 10 listeners with the test set and asking them to rate the quality of the synthesized audio on a scale of 1 to 5. \item FD (frechet distance)\footnote{https://github.com/haoheliu/audioldm\_eval} is similar to the frechet inception distance \cite{heusel2017gans} in image generation.
+We use frechet distance \cite{liu2023audioldm} in audio to measure the similarity between generated samples and target samples utilizing the large-scale pretrained audio neural networks PANNs \cite{kong2020panns}. \item RTF (real-time factor) determines how quickly the system can synthesize audio in real-time applications.
+It is defined as the ratio between the total time a speech system takes to synthesize a given amount of audio and the duration of that audio.
+In addition, all experiments for RTF are implemented on a single NVIDIA A100 GPU. \item

 NFE (number of function evaluations) measures the computational cost, which refers to the total number of times the denoiser function is evaluated during the generation process.

 \end{itemize}